 Furthermore, when machine washing cycling jerseys, avoid mixing them with other clothing items that have zippers.
 If you’re washing multiple jerseys at once, make sure to wash them by batch and according to similar colors to avoid staining them.

 Since jerseys don’t work well with friction, don’t put them into the dryer after washing.
 Air dry them instead.
 If you wear your jerseys every day, it’s best to invest in more than two pieces to prevent the need to dry them hastily.

 Check The Labels

 Another critical factor in properly cleaning your cycling clothing is to check the labels.
 These labels are located inside the garment.
-Often at the nape or on the waist area or the sides of the garment.
-These labels offer instructions on how to wash that specific apparel.
-Most manufacturers and brands have these and have different instructions for different reasons.
+You’ll find them at the nape, on the waist area, or the sides of the garment.
+The labels offer instructions on how to wash the apparel.
+Most manufacturers and brands have those labels with different instructions.

 Some brands of cycling clothes use different materials in making their cycling clothes.
-Also, some cycling clothes offer other features such as water repellant or wind resistance.
+Hence, some cycling clothes offer other features, such as water repellent or wind resistance.
 These features should be taken into account when cleaning your cycling clothes.
-That is why checking the labels is very important.
+That’s why you should always check the labels.

 Cycling clothes are very delicate and essential to maintaining.
 Cleanliness is vital to wearing cycling clothes.
 Following these tips will surely help you have a safe and comfortable ride and a fresh look.
 Cycling is a fun and adventurous activity.
 That is why it is essential to clean and maintain your equipment, especially your apparel, properly!